robsonrod/elixir-projs/README.md

 I started reading this tutorial in order to learn the basics as syntax, module definition and etc.
 * Getting Started - https://elixir-lang.org/getting-started

-Finishing the basics I read some topics in link below
+Finishing the basics I read some topics in the link below
 * Elixir School - https://elixirschool.com/en/

 ### Book